demokillers/AACDemo/README.md

-# PluginDemo
+# AACDemo
-a demo for learning plugin
+a demo for learning Android Architecture Components